Prince Harry remembers Diana’s death in book for children who have lost parents to covid

 “I certainly felt her presence throughout this whole process,” he told Winfrey.

-Chris Connaughton, the author of “Hospital by the Hill,” said he hoped the “story helps make some of the hard and horrible stuff a bit easier.”
+Chris Connaughton, author of “Hospital by the Hill,” said he hoped the “story helps make some of the hard and horrible stuff a bit easier.”

 “Writing about death is hard.
 Talking about it can be even harder,” he said on the book’s website.